New Lessons for 2024-25 Academic Year

 How water moves through earth materials video and demonstrating capillary action https://youtu.be/_KEjB-u4dQo

-Investigative Question: How do we manage a watershed to make sure our water is clean and plentiful?
+Investigative Question: How do we manage a watershed to make sure our water is clean and sustainable?
+How do the parts of a watershed interact with the water cycle?

-Activate: Students will construct a model of the land surface to explore the parts of the watersheds created and observe the relationships between surface water and the identified parts.
+Activate: Students construct a model of the land surface to explore the parts of a watershed and observe the relationships between surface water and the land/environment in that watershed.

 Check: Students will do a gallery walk of each unique model and make claims based on evidence about what each demonstrated in relation to watersheds.